nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 ### Running LAMMPS with Kokkos on the HPC Platform

-To start  a job, two bash scripts are potentially required: a [SLURM] submission script, and a wrapper for `numactl` which sets up CPU and memory binding:
+To start  a job, two bash scripts are potentially required: a [SLURM] submission script, and a wrapper for `numactl` which sets up CPU and memory binding.

-submission script:
+The submission script is the following:

 ```bash title="run_lammps_kokkos.sh"
 #!/bin/bash -l